top of page

 EquuStyle: Who are some individuals who have inspired you in your journey as a photographer and advocate?

 Sandy Sharkey: There are far too many to mention, and I would likely miss someone!
-Over the years I’ve been fortunate to work with outstanding people who have dedicated their lives to wild horses.
-I’ve stood shoulder-to-shoulder on wild horse ranges with advocates that know the herds and the individual horses, from birth to adulthood to death from old age (it’s always a unique gift when a horse lives wild and free for his/her entire life, which speaks volumes about the high odds of being captured long before that day).
+Over the years, I’ve been fortunate to work with outstanding people who have dedicated their lives to wild horses.
+I’ve stood shoulder-to-shoulder on wild horse ranges with advocates who know the herds and the individual horses, from birth to adulthood to death from old age.
+It’s always a unique gift when a horse lives wild and free for his or her entire life, which speaks volumes about the high odds of being captured long before that day.

 EquuStyle: What inspired you to guide photography tours of wild horses on Sable Island?